fpsheaven/fpsbenchmark/README.md

 Download the ZIP from github and paste the "csgo" folder inside your CSGO directory.

-Mine is "C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive" Open console and type "map de_ancient"
+Mine for example is "C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive"

+Then,open console and type "map de_ancient"

-Then,type "exec benchmark" and lastly "benchmark".
+Lastly,type "exec benchmark" and then "benchmark".
 The test lasts approx 1min,so be patient.